 (f) Each cistern shall be sited to the particular location by a registered engineer and approved by the Fire Chief.
 All appropriate easements to the Town shall be in place at the time of Fire Department acceptance.

 (g) Precast concrete shall achieve a twenty-eight-day strength of 4,000 PSIG.
-Poured concrete should be placed with a minimum of four inches slump and vibrated in a professional manner.
+Poured concrete should be placed with a minimum of four inches of slump and vibrated in a professional manner.

 (h) The concrete shall be mixed, placed and cured without the use of calcium chloride.
 Winter placement and curing shall follow the accepted American Concrete Institute (ACI) codes.

-(i) All piping shall be American Society for Testing and Material (ASTM) D 2665 SCH 40 180 PSIPVC DWV with glued joints.
+(i) All piping shall be American Society for Testing and Materials (ASTM) D 2665 SCH 40 180 PSIPVC DWV with glued joints.

 (j) All connections shall be clean and the appropriate sealing material used according to manufacturer's specifications so as to ensure all joints are airtight.
 All connections must be anchored to the cistern to resist movement.